 You’ll be amazed at how simply writing it all out will calm you down and bring you clarity.

-Create your Interval Plan
+2. Create an Interval Plan

 The New Year seems like a great time to make resolutions and goals.
 There’s a whole new calendar just waiting for action.